Homepage > Education and Learning > Schools > Find a School > School Search

 St Patrick’s has access to Autism Outreach and the school team regularly meet each half-term with those students in school who have a full diagnosis.

-The academy has regular access to advice from a range of service providers including the local district SEND and Inclusion hub.
+The school has regular access to advice from a range of service providers including the local district SEND and Inclusion hub.

-The SEND department work with speech and language therapists, physiotherapists and other health professionals who are involved with students attending school and a wide range of external agencies which include:
+The SENCO and class teachers work with speech and language therapists, physiotherapists and other health professionals who are involved with students attending school and a wide range of external agencies which include:

 Autism Outreach Team